jug971990/DNN_watching_TV_action_detection/README.md

     Read the test data file.
     Normalize the features for both training and test data in the interval [0,1].
     Fit the Deep Learning model on training data.
     Test the model on testing data.
+    Save Time vs Label JSON file and graph.

+    The above operations can be executed by running 'tv_dnn_model.ipynb'

+# Trained model:

+    The trained model is available in the below path

+    DNN_watching_TV_action_detection/Trained_model